 Your business can benefit from sponsoring a research student or project, or through a knowledge transfer project - find out how.

-Both sponsorship and knowledge transfer methods attract public funding - helping to keep your costs down - and around half of the School's research is funded by the government and through grants awarded by research councils such as the EPSRC and BBSRC.
+Both sponsorship and knowledge transfer methods attract public funding - helping to keep your costs down - and around half of the Department's research is funded by the government and through grants awarded by research councils such as the EPSRC and BBSRC.
 Other funding arrives directly from companies to finance specific collaborative research projects.

 Learn more about your options below.